jmasengeshomsft/deploy-azure-apim-shg-kubernetes/README.md

 - [Helm Chart](https://learn.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-kubernetes-helm)
 - [Azure Arc Extension](https://learn.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc)

 Practically, the helm deployment is better and easier, but for simplicity, this repository uses YAML with Kustomize.
-The kustomization folder looks like this:
+The kustomization folder looks like the picture below.
+The deployment also needs a secret which contains the Gateway's auth token.
+It must be created securely either manually or through other tools.

 ![image](https://user-images.githubusercontent.com/86074746/203437862-01c78c48-2be3-4bc6-82d1-71ff730b7dfd.png)

-Our pipeline with take a Gateway token and configuration URL and deploys four resources: a dep
+The ConfigMap contains the Configuration URL and other settings.
+To be explored later.

+### How do deploy with Github Actions

+- Get the Token from the Gateway's panel in Azure.
+Deploy the secret in cluster namespace like this:

+      kubectl create secret generic jm-gateway -n <gateway namespace> --from-literal=value="<token>"  --type=Opaque

+- Get the Configuration Url and add it in the configmap yaml file like below:

+      data:
+        config.service.endpoint: "apim-jmapim-dev-canadacentral-001.configuration.azure-api.net"
+        neighborhood.host: "azure-api-management-shg-instance-discovery"
+        runtime.deployment.artifact.source: "Azure Portal"
+        runtime.deployment.mechanism: "YAML"
+        runtime.deployment.orchestrator.type: "Kubernetes"

+- In the workflow file **.github/apim-shg-helm-deploy.yaml**, update secrets for Azure Authentication

+     - name: Azure login
+        uses: azure/login@v1.4.6
+        with:
+          creds: '${{ secrets.AZURE_CREDENTIALS }}'

+ - Our deployment is targeting a private AKS cluster, read about [Azure/K8s-Deploy](https://github.com/Azure/k8s-deploy) ction for other parameters.
+If you are targeting a public cluster, remove the flowing arguments on the Azure/K8s-Deploy action: **resource-group, name, and private-cluster**

+       - name: Deploys application
+        uses: Azure/k8s-deploy@v4
+        with:
+          action: deploy
+          resource-group: jm-dev-aks-rg
+          name: jm-dev-cluster
+          namespace: 'conference-gw'
+          private-cluster: true
+          # manifests: ${{ env.DEPLOYMENT_MANIFEST_PATH }}
+          manifests: ${{ steps.bakeKustomize.outputs.manifestsBundl